Nikki Ayers: Rowing career

 Ayers competed twice in the surf boat George Bass Marathon along the South Coast.
 Ayers' road to para rowing started through a 2017 Train4Tokyo session at the Australian Institute of Sport.
 She commenced serious rowing training in January 2018 and was selected in the PR3 mixed coxed four at the 2018 World Rowing Championships where the crew finished fifth.

 She has won PR3 Women's Single Scull at Australian Rowing Championships in 2019 and 2021.

 At the 2020 Summer Paralympics, Ayers was a member of the PR3 Mix 4+ along with Tom Birtwhistle, James Talbot, Alexandra Viney.
 Their coxswain was Renae Domaschenz.
 They qualified for the final after winning their Repechage with time of 7:06.98 but came fourth in the final and failed to win a medal.

 Ayers moved to Adelaide after completing her midwifery studies in Canberra in to train with Jed Altschwager in the PR3 Mixed Double.

 Ayers with Jed Altschwager won the gold medal in the PR3 Mixed Double at the 2023 World Rowing Championships in Belgrade and the 2024 Summer Paralympics.
 They became the first Australian Paralympic rowers to win a gold medal.

+In May 2026, Ayers announced her retirement from competitive rowing.